rebcabin/tangledown/README.md

 def get_lines(aFilename: str) -> Lines:
     """Get lines from a file denoted by aFilename.
 Strip 'raw' fenceposts.
-Write full path to a secret place for the kernel to pick it up."""
+Write full path to a secret place for the Tangledown kernel to pick it up."""
     save_aFile_path_for_kernel(aFilename)
     with open(aFilename) as aFile:
         in_lines: Lines = aFile.readlines ()